rajeshelurii/TypeScript_Interview_Preparation/README.md

 // logLength(3); // Error: Argument of type 'number' is not assignable to parameter of type 'Lengthwise'.
 ```

-In this example, the `logLength` function only accepts arguments that have a `length` property.
+In this example, the `logLength` function only accepts arguments that have a `length` property(here propery means ex: for a string type implicitly we can use int1.length or { length: 10, value: "Hello" } here we have inserted explicitly length propery as an object form).
 This constraint is enforced by `T extends Lengthwise`.

 #### Difference b/w Any Type and Generic type